Welcome to today's edition of the Rush 24-7 podcast.

 Dogs running on the side of a road with a bunch of joggers following behind.

-The joggers look to be, it's if the perspective here of this lens is critical jud joggers, maybe ten feet behind the dogs.
+The joggers look to be, it's the perspective here of this lens is joggers, maybe 10 feet behind the dogs.

 The dog is leading the joggers on the morning run.

-Dirt road, blue skies, some clouds pock mark the sky, some mountains in the beautiful picture.
+Dirt road, blue skies, some clouds pockmark the sky, some mountains, and the beautiful picture.

 Headline, forget the treadmill, get a dog.

-You know what the buzz the the thrust of the story is animal among dog owners who went for regular walks, sixty percent met the federal criteria for regular, moderate or vigorous exercise, the new study says.
+The thrust of the story is animal, among dog owners who went for regular walks, 60% met the federal criteria for regular, moderate, or vigorous exercise, the new study says.

 Nearly half of all dog walkers exercise an average of 30 minutes a day, at least five days a week.

-If you want to go chasing a dog around Japan, what is this federal guidelines garbage?
+Fine and dandy, if you want to go chasing a dog around Jafar, what is this federal guidelines garbage?

-And I don't have an animal gene, so I'm not I'm not into running around chasing dogs or walking dogs and this kind of stuff.
+And I don't have an animal gene, so I'm not into running around chasing dogs or walking dogs and this kind of stuff.

 Yeah, it's met some federal standard.